A recent cleaning session in the shed got me thinking about how to clean a wheelchair cushion.

 An extra clean cushion cover will always save you the inconvenience of waiting until the cleaned one dries.

-The extra cushion will be a backup and allow you to get on with your daily activities.
+The extra cushion will be a backup and allow you to continue your daily activities.

 3. Clean Thoroughly